NNEDV Applauds Introduction of the Help End Abusive Living Situations (HEALS) Act

 The troubling funding shifts are a result of changing priorities and a misalignment of performance measures – where domestic violence programs are not evaluated on survivor-centered outcomes of safety and trauma-responsiveness.

 The HEALS Act would direct HUD to evaluate domestic violence programs on their ability to safely house survivors.
-It would allow programs that have lost funding to reapply, directs HUD to conduct research into effective housing options for survivors, and to report on funding trends.
+It would allow programs that have lost funding to reapply, and it directs HUD to conduct research into effective housing options for survivors and to report on funding trends.
 It requires communities to consider housing models equally, including domestic violence transitional housing.

-“The HEALS Act is a crucial step in ensuring that the needs of homeless victims of domestic violence are understood and met in communities, said Monica McLaughlin, Director of Public Policy at NNEDV.
+“The HEALS Act is a crucial step in ensuring that the needs of homeless victims of domestic violence are understood and met in communities, said Monica McLaughlin, NNEDV Director of Public Policy.
 “Recent policy shifts have reduced funding for domestic violence programs.
 It is unacceptable that communities do not have the resources to help those fleeing life-threatening violence.
 We are hopeful that the HEALS Act will help to reinvest in survivors.”

 Advocates and survivors consistently identify housing as a primary need.
 NNEDV works to increase awareness of survivors’ housing needs and to help improve system-wide access for victims and survivors.